Who is Harlequin on The Masked Singer?

 That's one hell of a dress...

-The detective panel comprised of Davina McCall, Jonathan Ross, Rita Ora and newcomer Mo Gilligan haven’t cracked it yet, although fans are largely united in who they believe it could be.
+We’re now moving into week four of the competition and we’ve already seen the eliminations of Sophie Ellis Bextor (Alien), Mel B (Seahorse) and Martine McCutcheon (Swan) – who was the latest celebrity to be unmasked

-This weekend, The Masked Singer contestants will return to the stage for another round of performances, where more clues will be dropped – so keep an eye out!
+While McCutcheon has delivered her predictions as to who Sausage is, we’re all still wondering who Harlequin is – with many viewers believing its ‘Dreams’ singer Gabrielle or even Coronation Street’s Kym Marsh.

-In the meantime, here’s everything you need to know about Harlequin – from the clues and hints provided by the show to the panellists’ guesses.
+In the meantime, here’s everything you need to know about one of the The Masked Singer contestants, Harlequin – from the clues and hints provided by the show to the panellists’ guesses.

 Who is Harlequin?
 Songs, clues, guesses